microsoft/appcenter-sdk-android/README.md

     ErrorReport crashReport = Crashes.getLastSessionCrashReport();
     ```

-* **Enable or disable the Crashes module:**  You can disable and opt out of using the Crashes module by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
+* **Enable or disable the Crashes service:**  You can disable and opt out of using Crashes by calling the `setEnabled()` API and the SDK will collect no crashes for your app.
 Use the same API to re-enable it by passing `true` as a parameter.

     ```Java
     Crashes.setEnabled(false);
     ```

-    You can also check if the module is enabled or not using the `isEnabled()` method:
+    You can also check if the service is enabled or not using the `isEnabled()` method:

     ```Java
     Crashes.isEnabled();
     ```

-* **Advanced Scenarios:**  The Crashes module provides callbacks for developers to perform additional actions before and when sending crash reports to Mobile Center.
+* **Advanced Scenarios:**  The Crashes service provides callbacks for developers to perform additional actions before and when sending crash reports to Mobile Center.
 This gives you added flexibility on the crash reports that will be sent.
 To handle the callbacks, you must either implement all methods in the `CrashesListener` interface, or override the `AbstractCrashesListener` class and pick only the ones you're interested in.
 You create your own Crashes listener and assign it like this: